TX-Breaker/Phonexis/README.md

 - Windows 10/11
 - .NET 6.0 Runtime or higher
-- Internet connection (for Youtubees)
+- Internet connection (for Youtube Searches)
-- YouTube Data v3 API Key
+- YouTube Data v3 API Key (you can obtain one here: https://console.cloud.google.com/apis/api/youtube.googleapis.com/)

 ## Installation

 1. Download the latest version from the repository
-2. Extract the ZIP file to a directory of your choice
+2. Execute .EXE installer file to a directory of your choice
+3. Finish the installation wizard procedure
-3. Run `Phonexis - TXT to YT Multisearch.exe`
+4. Run `Phonexis - TXT to YT Multisearch.exe`

 ## Usage

 1. Start the application
 2. Click "Browse .txt File" to select a text file containing song titles (one per line)
-3. Set your YouTube API key using the "Set API Key" button
+3. Set your YouTube API key using the "Set API Key" button in the Settings section
 4. Click "Start Youtube" to begin the search
 5. For each song, select a video from the results or click "Skip" to skip it
-6. Upon completion, the selected links will be saved to a file
+6. Upon completion, the selected links will be saved to a text file
+7. After that, you can batch download the videos on the link with a software such as "MediaHuman YouTube Downloader", or other mass downloader software of your choice.

 ## Development